Rare diseases of calcium and phosphate metabolism

 Our missions

-- by training and informing non-specialist health professionals (general practitioners, etc.)
+- by training and informing non-specialist healthcare professionals (general practitioners, etc.)

-- by initiating research projects and collaborating with medical research teams at national and international level
+- by initiating research projects and collaborating with medical research teams at the national and international level

-- by working in close collaboration with patients and patient associations
+- by working closely with patients and patient associations

-Provide the patient and his family with optimal care- improving access to diagnosis
+Ensuring optimal care for the patient and their loved ones- by improving access to diagnosis

 - by informing and training patients and their families

-- by developing a guide on the treatment to be followed
+- by developing a guide on the treatment to follow

 -